Image: Inductive energy transfer

 Regardless of whether you use mobile devices such as smartphones and tablets or if you have applications that require dust, water or gas-tight charging: contactless energy transmission is clearly on the rise.
 But how can such a wireless charging process be realized efficiently?
 M.Sc.
 Andreas Hagemeyer of FRIWO has dealt with this question and presents a suitable system.
 The key to success is: communication.

 Lately the market increasingly offers wireless charging solutions.
 Instead of a conventionally wired power supply a charging station is used where the device is just placed upon.
 The required charging energy for the battery is transmitted via electromagnetic coupling, avoiding the connection of device and power source by conventional plugs.
-Sine this is quite convenient for the use, this technique is currently becoming very popular with users of mobile consumer devices like smartphones or tablets.
+Since this is quite convenient for use, this technique is currently becoming very popular with users of mobile consumer devices like smartphones or tablets.

 This technology still harbors another huge advantage: By means of electromagnetic coupling, the energy can be transmitted through electrically insulating materials over short distances.
 It allows the development of chargers and end devices with encapsulated housings to shut out dust, gas or water.
 Consequently, the use of wireless charging technology is highly interesting for applications in harsh environments, for example power tools, electric bikes or robots for vacuuming, wiping or lawn mowing.
 The aging of electrical contacts is accelerated by corrosion and pollution; hence lifespans can be significantly extended with the wireless technology.
 Even the industry can optimally benefit from wireless energy transmission since this technology, for example, is the answer to the problem of safe charging in hazardous areas.